egarofalo/beer-blocks/readme.txt

 - Apply changes and improves in row and column block types = 1.6.1 =
 - Fix [!issue #5](https://github.com/egarofalo/beer-blocks/issues/5)
+= 1.7.0 =
+- Add new helper features using the new `html-attrs` helper
+- Add `html-attrs` helper in all blocks
+- Update `react-icons` package from `4.6.0` to `4.10.1`
+- Improves in `colors` helper wich allows remove default background and color values in block styles
+- Improves in `spacing` helper
+- Improves in `typography` helper
+- Improves in `size` helper
+- Improves in `border` helper
+- Improves in `flexbox` helper
+- Improves in `statuses` helper
+- Fix all blocks styles due to helpers improves
+- Fixes in `button` block
+- Set `margin-top: revert` and `margin-bottom: revert` to all blocks in the editor view
+- Remove `buttons` block

 == Upgrade Notice ==